 Sadly, that statement often applies to powerful corporations.

-In the late 19th century, large rail, mining and steel corporations (among others) regularly forced employees to work in dangerous, unsafe environments – choices that often led to serious career and life ending personal injuries.
+In the late 19th century, large rail, mining, and steel corporations (among others) regularly forced employees to work in dangerous, unsafe environments – choices that often led to a serious career and life-ending personal injuries.

 In the 20th century, car, appliance, medical, and technology companies – to name just a few – repeatedly and knowingly sold unsafe products to unsuspecting consumers.
 Think Corvair, Ford Pinto, Bextra, Accutane, and others.